 Setting Up Your TSL 1128 Reader

 The TSL 1128 handheld reader is a very useful reader that requires a minimum amount of setup.
 The 1128 reader supports Bluetooth communication with both mobile devices and desktop computers via TSL and third-party developed applications.
+For a quick setup tutorial, please see the video below.

 First, let's take a look at the TSL 1128 reader paired with an Android mobile device.
 To connect the reader to the phone, install the free TSL Demo App for Android from the Google Play Store.
 Once installed, launch the app and select "Connect Reader".
 On the Select Reader screen, select "ADD NEW".